mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 familiar and achieves the same goal, looping through the array of rentals and passing each rental into the Rental component.

-We can then update the Rental/Index component to receive the rental and use it’s attributes to display the details of the rental instead of the hardcoded data we had before
+We can then update the Rental/Index component to receive the rental and use its attributes to display the details of the rental instead of the hardcoded data we had before